jsiebach/commander/README.md

 # Laravel Backpack Commander

 Backpack Commander is a simple CRUD interface for running Artisan commands in Laravel Backpack.
+The main benefit is to quickly allow non-developers to run Artisan commands without needing command line access, and to easily configure the arguments and options for the command line using Backpack field definitions.

 ## Installation